jonkster/YAAXI/README.md

 ===============================================

 The process typically will some standard common files (main.cpp, Makefile helper.mk, simulatePlugin.sh etc).
-The idea is these should require no (or very minor changes between projects).
+The idea is these should require no (or very minor) changes between projects.

 You write your customised device code in box.cpp in which you will implement several functions declared in box.h (eg a method that sets up your